The Walk to End Alzheimer's: How to Start Your Fundraising

 Send out an email

-Grab contacts from your address book, let them know you are walking, include the date and that they can either join you or contribute, and provide a link.
+Grab contacts from your address book, let them know you are walking, include the date and that they can either join you or contribute.
+Provide the appropriate link to the walk and where donations can be made.

 Put a collection jar in your break room